florian-huber/data_science_course/_sources/book/05_data_and_types.md

 **Categorical vs. Numerical Data**

-*Data* in the realm of analysis can be classified into two main types: categorical and numerical.
+When it comes to data analysis we often distinguish two main types of *data*: categorical and numerical.

 *Categorical data* refers to data that falls into distinct groups or categories without any natural order or ranking among them.
 These categories are defined by  qualitative characteristics that describe or identify traits or  attributes.
 For example, the color of a shirt—whether it is blue, red,  or green—represents categorical data.

 *Numerical data*, as the name suggests, encompasses data represented by numbers, which can be further  categorized into two subtypes: discrete and continuous.
 Discrete data are countable quantities like the number of books on a shelf, while  continuous data involve measurements and can represent any value within a range, such as the height of a person or the weight of an object.

 **Understanding Data Scales**

-A deeper exploration into data reveals various scales on which it can be measured:
+Very often, the distinction between *categorical* and *numerical* data is not good enough.
+Helpful for later steps in a data science process are the following data scales:

 - **Nominal Scale**: This scale is used for categorizing data without implying any order.
-It's applicable to categorical data where the emphasis is on distinguishing between items based on names or labels, such as gender, ethnicity, or eye color.
+It's applicable to categorical data where the emphasis is on distinguishing between items based on names or labels.
+Typical examples are gender, country, ethnicity, or eye color.
 - **Ordinal Scale**: Here, data is still categorical but with an inherent order or ranking among the categories.
 However, the differences between these ranks are not equal or standardized.
-A common example would be a rating system (e.g., poor, fair, good, excellent) where the scale implies order but not the magnitude of difference between adjacent rankings.
+A common example would be a rating system such as: poor, fair, good, excellent.
+Here the scale implies order but not the magnitude of difference between adjacent rankings.
 - **Interval Scale**: This scale applies to numerical data that has equal intervals between values but no true zero point, making ratios meaningless.
-Temperature measured in Celsius is a classic example, where the difference between 10°C and 20°C is the same as between 20°C and 30°C, but 0°C does not denote an absence of temperature.
+Temperature measured in Celsius is a classic example, where the difference between 10°C and 20°C is the same as between 20°C and 30°C, such that we can talk about a 10°C difference in both cases.
+But 0°C does not denote an absence of temperature.
 As a consequence, 5°C is **not** five times as warm as 1°C.
 - **Ratio Scale**: Ratio scales are similar to interval scales in that they feature equal spacing between values but also include a true zero point, allowing for meaningful ratios.
 Examples include measurements of length, weight, and age.
+A 10 year old bottle of wine is indeed two times older than a 5 year old bottle.

 | Scale Type | Characteristics | Data Type | Operations | Examples |
 | ------------ | ------------------------------------------- | ----------- | --------------------------------------------- | ------------------------------- |